pokui/nsrc-gns3/docs/scripted-setup/index.md

     The script saves your LAN/WAN settings in a file `gns3setup.conf` so you don't have to re-enter them when re-running the script.
 Delete this file if you want to make a different selection.

+## ubridge

+You may be asked whether ubridge should be usable by non-root users.
+Say Yes.

+## netdata license

+You will be asked to accept the netdata license.
+Say Yes.

 # Review and reboot server